wujm424606/ComfyUi-Ollama-YN/README.md

 ## Update

 5/15/2024 Add keep_alive support
+7/15/2024 Add extra model name which it can be added by users.

 0 means releasing the video memory immediately after loading the model, while 60m represents that the model will not be released from the video memory until 60m has passed since it was loaded.